-Alternative investments are labelled as such because these financial assets do not fall into the more conventional asset classes of equity, bonds, properties, or cash investments.
+Alternative investments for individual investors are financial assets that do not fall into conventional asset classes and often tend to attract younger investors.
+Firstly, what are alternative investments?
+They are labelled as such because these financial assets do not fall into the more conventional asset classes of equity, bonds, properties, or cash investments.
 Alternate investments can be further divided into subcategories such as commodities, private equity, collectibles, and cryptocurrencies.
 Typically, alternate investments do not form the core of your investment portfolio but instead form less than 10% of your overall portfolio.

 No matter what you call alternative investments, this asset class has been grabbing headlines.
 At the forefront is cryptocurrency with bitcoin having skyrocketed to new highs above US$40,000 (RM160,000).
 Another increasingly popular alternative investment is gold which has gained some new followers with fintech now allowing you to buy fractional gold via an app.
 Lastly, we have P2P financing which allows investors to legally lend money to small businesses and entrepreneurs via an online P2P platform.

 Why Do Alternative Investments Appeal to Young Investors?